jnpaulson/IntroDataSci/projects/project_1.md

 The data you need to answer these questions is in the `Salaries` and `Teams` tables of the database.

 **Problem 1** Using SQL compute a relation containing the total payroll and winning percentage (number of wins / number of games) for each team (that is, for each `teamID` and `yearID` combination).
-This is the minimum required schema for the result, you should include other columns that will help when performing EDA later on (e.g., franchise ids, number of wins, number of games).
+You should include other columns that will help when performing EDA later on (e.g., franchise ids, number of wins, number of games).

-Include in your writeup, SQL code you used to create this relation.
-Also, if applicable, describe how you dealt with any missing data in the dataset.
-Include any code you used for this as well.
+Include the SQL code you used to create this relation in your writeup.
+Also, if applicable, describe how you dealt with any missing data in the dataset, e.g., what type of join did you use and why.

 ## Exploratory data analysis

 **Problem 2**.
 Write code to produce plots that illustrate the distribution of payrolls across time from 1990-2013.

 **Question 1**.
 What statements can you make about the distribution of payrolls across time based on these plots?
-Remember you can discuss what you learn in terms of central tendencies or spread, etc.
+Remember you can make statements in terms of central tendency, spread, etc.

 **Problem 3**.
 Write code to produce plots that specifically show at least one of the statements you made in Question 1.
 For example, if you make a statement that there is a trend for payrolls to decrease over time, make a plot of a statistic for central tendency (e.g., mean payroll) vs. time to show that directly.

 **Problem 4**.
-Write code to produce scatterplots showing mean winning percentage per season (y-axis) vs. mean payroll (x-axis) for five time periods.
-Use the `cut` function with parameter `breaks=5` to divide data into five time periods.
-You should add a regression line (using e.g., `geom_smooth(method=lm)`) in each scatter plot to ease interpretation.
+Write code to discretize year into five time periods (using the `cut` function with parameter `breaks=5`) and then make scatterplots showing mean winning percentage (y-axis) vs. mean payroll (x-axis) in each time period.
+You could add a regression line (using `geom_smooth(method=lm)`) in each scatter plot to ease interpretation.

 **Question 2**.
 What can you say about team payrolls across these periods?
-How good were teams at paying for wins across these time periods?
+Are there any teams that standout as being particularly good at paying for wins across these time periods?
 What can you say about the Oakland A's spending efficiency across these time periods.

 ## Data transformations